Vaupés Department: Economy

 The department's main economic activities feature logging and fishing, with much exportation to neighboring Brazil.

 Demographics

 The vast majority of the population consists of indigenous inhabitants.
 It is the least populated department in the country.

 Transportation

 Because of its location in the Amazon jungle, it has no roads connecting it with the rest of the country or internally from settlement to settlement, and commerce and contact with the outside world is achieved through travel along the main rivers and by means of air travel.
 Several of the small settlements have airstrips with service to the department's capital, Mitú, and from there with the rest of the country.

 Administrative divisions

-Because of its small population and vast extension of land, Vaupes only has three municipalities.
-Other sections of the department were classified as an especial type of corregiments, which has certain hybrid functions from a municipality and corregimiento.
+Because of its small population and vast extension of land, Vaupés only has three municipalities.
+Other sections of the department were classified as special types of corregimientos, which has certain hybrid functions from a municipality and corregimiento.